This article was written by Maddie Keogh in February 2019 and updated with our latest content in September 2023.

 You may be surprised how many people want to help!

-3) Thought Leadership
+Tip #3 – Thought Leadership

 “My podcast has been a big lead generator for me.
 Also, I've gotten a few great clients through teaching local WordPress classes.”

 Both Michael and Lisa say that clients have found them because of a speaking gig they did at a conference or workshop.
+The more you put your knowledge and expertise out into the word, the more new web design clients will start coming your way!

 “I ‘positioned' myself back in 2013 by renting a desk from a business consultancy / PR firm in my local hometown, right next door to one of the leading design agencies in Scotland.
 As a result, I get a constant stream of qualified leads with decent budgets.”